theace0296/steamworks-node/README.md

   Enums,
   Structs,
   Uncategorized,
-  // Steam API Interfaces are also available at this levelm see index.d.ts } = SteamWorks;
+  // Steam API Interfaces are also available at this level see index.d.ts } = SteamWorks;

 if (SteamAPI.IsSteamRunning()) {